 “The Doctor of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition”

-Lawrence Woodward O.B.E. - Chairman
+Lawrence Woodward O.B.E. - Director & Chairperson

 A founder and director of the Organic Research Centre (ORC) for 30 years, Lawrence advises and speaks about the principles and methods of organic agriculture to a wide range of organisations.
 In 2001 he was awarded an O.B.E. for services to organic farming, having played a pivotal role in the strategic and practical development of the organic sector in the UK and internationally.

-Jacqueline Pearce-Dickens - Chief Executive
+Jacqueline Pearce-Dickens - Director & Chief Executive

 Karen Seyersted - Director

 A physiotherapist and registered homeopath with an MSc in Integrated Healthcare, Karen is keen to iinvestigate and understand best practice among wholistic farmers in order to develop models that can be replicated for success.